-One of the 13 original colonies, North Carolina is a bastion of variety, surprises, and contradictions-both in nature as well as philosophy.
-It might surprise you to know that, despite our prominent mountainous terrain, North Carolina is actually one of the “wettest” states in the US, with tons of marshlands and lakes-including 13 lakes in Western North Carolina (WNC) alone.
-What else makes WNC so interesting and quirky?
-Let’s explore 5 interesting and fun facts about Western NC during your stay at Wildberry Lodge.
+One of the 13 original colonies, North Carolina is a bastion of variety, surprises, and contradictions – both in nature as well as in philosophy.
+It might surprise you to know that despite our prominent mountainous terrain, North Carolina is actually one of the “wettest” states in the US, with tons of marshlands and lakes, including 13 lakes in Western North Carolina (WNC) alone.
+What else makes the western part of the state so interesting?
+Let’s explore 5 fun facts about North Carolina.

 A longtime member of the endangered species list, as of 1983, there were no documented bald eagle nests in the entire state of North Carolina.
 And as of 2007, there were three known nests across WNC.
 Fast forward to today, and we now have approximately 30 documented eagle nests across our region, including the “bald” residents who nest at Lake Junaluska in Haywood County.
 Per U.S. Fish & Wildlife Bald Eagle Management Guidelines, there is a 600-foot buffer around active eagle nests, but you can responsibly observe these birds without disturbing them or their nest.

 On January 31, 1971, Apollo 14 finally launched.
 This mission was memorable for several reasons, one of which was that it was to have originally launched in 1970, but was delayed by the investigation of the now infamous Apollo 13 mission (“Houston, we have a problem”).
-Commander Alan Shepard, at age 47, was the oldest astronaut to walk on the moon-and he also famously hit 2 golf balls on the lunar surface.
-The 3-man crew (Shepard, Edgar Mitchell and Stuart Roosa) carried 400+ tree seeds.
+Commander Alan Shepard, at age 47, was the oldest astronaut to walk on the moon, and he also famously hit two golf balls on the lunar surface.
+The three-man crew (Shepard, Edgar Mitchell and Stuart Roosa) carried 400+ tree seeds.
 Why?
 Scientists wanted to know whether the seeds would be affected by their time in microgravity.
 After 34 orbits around the moon, back on Earth the seeds were planted in the US and around the world.
-Two sycamore trees from these seeds were planted in WNC – one sycamore is in the Cradle of Forestry at Pisgah National Forest near the Forestry Discovery Center and is marked with a plaque.
-The other, planted on Arbor Day in 1976, is at UNC Asheville’s Botanical Gardens.
+Two sycamore trees from these seeds were planted here in North Carolina – one sycamore is in the Cradle of Forestry at Pisgah National Forest near the Forestry Discovery Center and is marked with a plaque.
+The other sycamore tree, planted on Arbor Day in 1976, is at UNC Asheville’s Botanical Gardens.

 Fireflies, aka lightning bugs, are a fairly common sight all across the US, especially in summer when they provide a welcome diversion from the heat.
-Here in WNC, however, we have the “mutant” version: the Blue Ghost firefly.
+Here in North Carolina however, we have the “mutant” version: the Blue Ghost firefly.
 The females of this version don’t fly.
 And you’re probably thinking, “well, if a firefly doesn’t fly, what good is it?”
-Maybe our “gals” can’t fly-but they do glow a lovely blue-green hue instead of the pale yellow of regular fireflies.
-They are a rare breed, and their numbers are declining; however you can still see them in Hendersonville, at DuPont State Recreational Forest, near Cedar Mountain.
+Maybe our “gals” can’t fly – but they do glow a lovely blue-green hue instead of the pale yellow of regular fireflies.
+They are a rare breed, and their numbers are declining, However, you can still see them in Hendersonville at DuPont State Recreational Forest near Cedar Mountain.